 What is company culture?

 The norms, values, expectations and tactics that guide employee behavior towards customers as well as each other is company culture.
-The culture is fundamentally defined by the company’s leadership and is perpetuated through socialization and training.
+The culture is fundamentally defined by the company’s leadership and is perpetuated through socialisation and training.

 The importance of company culture